-During the competition, team members may use written materials (e.g., textbooks) of any kind.
+During the competition, team members may use any and all written materials (e.g., textbooks) of their choosing.
 Pencils and scratch paper will be provided.
 Calculators are permitted.
 Teams may not bring any storage devices.
-No Internet use beyond the website of HackerRank is allowed.
+No Internet use beyond the HackerRank website will be allowed.

 When the competition begins, each team will be given 5 computer problems to solve.
 Team members may work on these problems in any order and in any manner they choose.
-There will be 3 hours to work on these solutions.
+They will have 3 hours to work on these solutions.

-HackerRank will be used to host the competition.
-The competition on HackerRank is hosted by the ACM and the questions are also created by the University of Iowa ACM Chapter.
-HackRank will be the way to submit code and it will automatically judge the problems.
-Feel free to check out the example competition: www.hackerrank.com/hcpc17-example-competition.
+The competition is hosted on the HackerRank website, but the questions are created by the University of Iowa ACM Student Chapter members.
+HackerRank will be the way to submit code and it will automatically judge the problems.
+An example competition can be found at: www.hackerrank.com/hcpc17-example-competition.
 During the competition, each team can use their own IDE or program to practice, but the code must work and be submitted in HackerRank.
-HackerRank supports almost any language.
+HackerRank supports all of the languages specified above.

-Each team may run their program using their own test data files as many times as they wish, there is an option to do this within HackerRank, or teams can try this on their own.
-We urge you to use the sample provided with each problem statement, but do not assume that because your program works with the sample data that it will work with the actual competition test data.
-More test cases will be released as "hints" to the problem as the competition goes on if necessary.
-This will help verify your code; however, test your programs very carefully before submitting them for judging.
+Each team may run their program using their own test data files as many times as they wish (there is an option to do this within HackerRank or teams can try this “outside” of the HackerRank environment).
+We urge team members to use the sample provided with each problem statement, but it should not be assumed that just because the program works with the sample data, it will work with the actual competition test data.
+If necessary, more test cases will be released as "hints" to the problem as the competition goes on.
+This will help verify a team’s code; however, programs should be tested very carefully before submitting them for judging.

 Teams will be ranked per the number of problems they complete correctly.
 For example, a team that completes 5 problems correctly will finish ahead of a team that completes 4 problems correctly.
 There is no penalty for problems that are not solved.
-In the event of a tie, the teams that tied will be ranked per the total accumulated time taken by each team.
+Teams who solve the same number of problems are ranked by least total time.
+The total time is the sum of the time consumed for each problem solved.
+The time consumed for a solved problem is the time elapsed from the beginning of the contest to the submittal of the accepted run plus 10 penalty minutes for every rejected submission for that problem regardless of submittal time.
+There is no time consumed for a problem that is not solved.
 All standings will be available on HackerRank's Leaderboard for the competition.
-Furthermore, 10 minutes per incorrect submission of a problem are added to the total time for that problem.

 In the case of failure of HackerRank, the 2016 HCPC Rules will be in effect.
 Check those out here: https://acm.org.uiowa.edu/article/hcpc-rules